If there is one repeating adage about rock’n roll, it’s that past popular song genres often get an encore updated to a current music trend.

 Okanagan fans will get to hear Hartfield’s latest music project in concert at Kelowna Sept.
 23 and in Vernon Oct.
 20.

-While the orchestra’s concert repertoire revolves around re-arrangement of some classic rock tunes assembled for the group’s first CD, Hartfield also works in some songs written by him and other group members.
+While the orchestra’s concert repertoire revolves around re-arrangement of some classic rock tunes assembled for the group’s first CD, Hartfield also works in some songs written by himself and other group members.

 One of Hartfield’s songs from his personal music archive was The Light, a song he originally wrote with a Gordon Lightfoot style music influence in 1969.